-Distribute the Communication Self-Assessment handout (see Handout page 57).
+Distribute the Communication Self-Assessment handout (Appendix 5).

 ASK: Ask learners to take a few minutes to evaluate themselves using this list.
 These will not be collected and are for your use.
-These are points you should consider as you do your practice this afternoon.
+These are points you should consider as you do your practice today.
 Strive to improve your self-assessment.
 You will have the opportunity to get feedback from your peers.